spirrello/kustomize_base/README.md

 # kustomize_base

-## This is an example repo for using kustomize to manage K8s manifests.
+## This is an example repo for using kustomize to manage K8s manifests and deploying to ArgoCD.

-## Testing
+## Setup a test cluster

 Setup a test cluster with `Kind`.